AI Use Cases/Construction

 2

-Step 2: The AI model analyzes video frames against 40+ OSHA 1926 hazard categories - fall protection, PPE compliance, equipment guarding, electrical safety - and assigns confidence scores to each detection.
+Step 2: Our system matches each flagged event against 40+ OSHA 1926 hazard categories - fall protection, PPE compliance, equipment guarding, electrical safety - configured to your project types, and prioritizes the ones that need immediate attention.

 3

-Step 3: High-confidence alerts (≥85% confidence) trigger immediate mobile notifications to the responsible crew lead and Safety & Compliance manager, with annotated photos showing hazard location and type.
+Step 3: High-priority alerts trigger immediate mobile notifications to the responsible crew lead and Safety & Compliance manager, with annotated photos showing hazard location and type.

 4